Dosage Form: ophthalmic solution

 Systemic adverse events reported in approximately 10% of patients were infections (primarily colds and upper respiratory tract infections).
 The following systemic adverse events reported in approximately 1 to 5% of patients, in descending order of incidence, included headaches, abnormal liver function tests, asthenia and hirsutism.

-The following reactions have been identified during postmarketing use of Bimatoprost Ophthalmic Solution, 0.03% in clinical practice.
-Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
-The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to Bimatoprost Ophthalmic Solution, or a combination of these factors, include: abnormal hair growth, dizziness, eyelid edema, hypertension, nausea, and periorbital and lid changes associated with a deepening of the eyelid sulcus.
+The following adverse reactions have been identified during postapproval use of Bimatoprost Ophthalmic Solution, 0.03%.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to Bimatoprost Ophthalmic Solution, or a combination of these factors, include: abnormal hair growth, asthma-like symptoms, dizziness, dyspnea, eyelid edema, hypersensitivity reaction including signs and symptoms of eye allergy and allergic dermatitis, hypertension, nausea, and periorbital and lid changes including deepening of the eyelid sulcus.

 USE IN SPECIFIC POPULATIONS